-- 2.2.1 Close liaison shall be maintained between those concerned with the supply and those concerned with the use of meteorological information on matters, which affect the provision of meteorological service for air navigation. - 2.2.2 In order to meet the objective of meteorological service for air navigation, the designated meteorological authority referred to in 2.1.4, should ensure that the MET service provider establishes and implements a properly organized quality system comprising procedures, processes and resources necessary to provide for the quality management of the meteorological information to be supplied to the users listed in 2.1.2. - 2.2.3 CAA shall ensure that the designated meteorological authority referred to in 2.1.4 establishes and implements a properly organized quality system comprising procedures, processes and resources necessary to provide for the quality management of the meteorological information to be supplied to the users listed in 2.1.2. - 2.2.4 The quality system established in accordance with 2.2.2 should be in conformity with the International Organization for Standardization (ISO) 9000 series of quality assurance standards and should be certified by an approved organization. - Note:- The International Organization for Standardization (ISO) 9000 series of quality assurance standards provide a basic framework for the development of a quality assurance programme.
-Guidance on the establishment and implementation of a quality system is given in the Manual on the Quality Management System for the Provision of Meteorological Service to International Air Navigation (Doc 9873). - 2.2.5 The quality system should provide the users with assurance that the meteorological information supplied complies with the stated requirements in terms of the geographical and spatial coverage, format and content, time and frequency of issuance and period of validity, as well as the accuracy of measurements, observations and forecasts.
-When the quality system indicates that meteorological information to be supplied to the users does not comply with the stated requirements, and automatic error correction procedures are not appropriate, such information should not be supplied to the users unless it is validated with the originator.

-Note:- Requirements concerning the geographical and spatial coverage, format and content, time and frequency of issuance and period of validity of meteorological information to be supplied to aeronautical users are given in Chapter 3, 4, 6, 7, 8, 9 and 10 and Appendices 2, 3, 5, 6, 7, 8 and 9 of this regulation and the relevant regional air navigation plans.
-Guidance concerning the accuracy of measurement and observation, and accuracy of forecasts is given in Attachments A and B, respectively.

-2.2.6 In regard to the exchange of meteorological information for operational purposes, the quality system should include verification and validation procedures and resources for monitoring adherence to the prescribed transmission schedules for individual messages and/or bulletins required to be exchanged, and the times of their filing for transmission.
-The quality system should be capable of detecting excessive transit times of messages and bulletins received.

-Note:- Requirements concerning the exchange of operational meteorological information are given in Chapter 11 and Appendix 10 of this MCAR.
+- 2.2.1 Close liaison shall be maintained between those concerned with the supply and those concerned with the use of meteorological information on matters, which affect the provision of meteorological service for air navigation. - 2.2.2 In order to meet the objective of meteorological service for air navigation, the Maldives Meteorological Services shall implement a properly organized quality system comprising procedures, processes and resources necessary to provide for the quality management of the meteorological information to be supplied to users listed in 2.1.2. - 2.2.3 The quality system established in accordance with 2.2.2 should be in conformity with the International Organization for Standardization (ISO) 9000 series of quality assurance standards and should be certified by an approved organization. - Note.
+The International Organization for Standardization (ISO) 9000 series of quality assurance standards provide a basic framework for the development of a quality assurance programme.
+The details of a successful programme are to be formulated by each State and in most cases are unique to the State organization.
+Guidance on the establishment and implementation of quality management systems is given in the Guide to the Implementation of Quality Management Systems for National Meteorological and Hydrological Services and Other Relevant Service Providers (WMO-No. 1100). - 2.2.4 The quality system should provide the users with assurance that the meteorological information supplied complies with the stated requirements in terms of the geographical and spatial coverage, format and content, time and frequency of issuance and period of validity, as well as the accuracy of measurements, observations and forecasts.
+When the quality system indicates that meteorological information to be supplied to the users does not comply with the stated requirements, and automatic error correction procedures are not appropriate, such information should not be supplied to the users unless it is validated with the originator. - Note.
+Requirements concerning the geographical and spatial coverage, format and content, time and frequency of issuance and period of validity of meteorological information to be supplied to aeronautical users are given in Chapter 3, 4, 6, 7, 8, 9 and 10 and Appendices 2, 3, 5, 6, 7, 8 and 9 of this regulation and the relevant regional air navigation plans.
+Guidance concerning the accuracy of measurement and observation, and accuracy of forecasts is given in Attachments A and B, respectively. - 2.2.5 In regard to the exchange of meteorological information for operational purposes, the quality system should include verification and validation procedures and resources for monitoring adherence to the prescribed transmission schedules for individual messages and/or bulletins required to be exchanged, and the times of their filing for transmission.
+The quality system should be capable of detecting excessive transit times of messages and bulletins received. - Note.
+Requirements concerning the exchange of operational meteorological information are given in Chapter 11 and Appendix 10 of this MCAR.